Estate Planning Services in Cary

 What is the difference between a revocable vs irrevocable trust?

-A revocable trust allows modifications and revocation by the grantor, while an irrevocable trust, once established, cannot be changed without beneficiary consent, offering benefits for asset protection and tax reduction.
-Read more about the nuances of a trust vs will in this article.
+A revocable trust allows modifications by the grantor, while an irrevocable trust cannot be changed without beneficiary consent, offering asset protection and tax benefits.

 Can I change my will after it's been created?

-Yes, you can change your will at any time, as long as you are legally capable, adhering to the same formalities as the original will.
+Yes, you can update your last will at any time, as long as you’re legally capable, following the same formalities as the original.

 What happens if I die without a will?

-Dying without a will leads to state intestacy laws determining asset distribution, potentially not aligning with your wishes and possibly causing family disputes.
+Dying without a will leads to North Carolina intestate laws, which may not reflect your wishes and could cause family disputes.

 What should I consider when appointing an executor or trustee?